 Perth Riverside Light Nights

 Perth’s riverside walk with illuminations and themed nights, plus food, drink, and lots of other surprises.
-It all begins with the Robert Burns Celebration on 26 and 27 January.
 Free.

 Nearby B&Bs - Glebe House near Perth, Northlands Bed and Breakfast in Pitlochry, Brae House by Aberfeldy, Duntrune House near Dundee, Newton Farm by Inverarity.